nathanfaucett/rs-virtual_view_dom/README.md

-virt_dom
+virtual_view_dom
 =====

-a virt transaction renderer for the dom
+a virtual_view transaction renderer for the dom

 ```rust
 #![feature(const_atomic_usize_new)]